 The cost for this course is S$75, paid by the employer of the FDW.
 When you send your FDW to the Settling-In Programme (SIP), you have to make sure she has her embarkation card, photocopy of her In-principle approval letter, her original passport and a copy of her educational certificate showing that she has received at least 8 years of formal education.

-There are two accredited agencies that host the SIP: Grace Management & Consultancy Services and the ECON Careskill Training Centre.
+There are three accredited agencies that host the SIP: Absolute Kinetics Consultancy, Grace Management & Consultancy Services, and NTUC LearningHub.
 You can check with each centre to see the schedule and when the training will be hosted in a particular language.

 SIP Coursework: What to Expect